paulohscwb/polyhedra/README.md

  <br><a href="https://paulohscwb.github.io/polyhedra/vr/dodecahedron.html">VR link</a>
  <h4>3.
 Octahedron</h4>
  <img src="ar/7.png" width="180px">
- <br><br>The octahedron has 12 pentagonal faces, 12 edges and 6 vertices.
+ <br><br>The octahedron has 8 triangular faces, 12 edges and 6 vertices.
 It has four equilateral triangular faces meeting at each vertex.
 It is a square bipyramid in any of three orthogonal orientations.
 It is also a triangular antiprism in any of four orientations.
  <br><a href="https://paulohscwb.github.io/polyhedra/vr/octahedron.html">VR link</a>
  <h4>4.
 Cube</h4>
  <img src="ar/6.png" width="180px">